awilsongithub/adamHelloWorldFlow/README.md

 Write your function code inside the try{} block.

 Do not push your function to this repo, that will change the template to your function.

+Clone this, then make it a template following the instructions here: https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-project-templates?view=vs-2019

+Create new projects from the template inside Visual Studio.